 Districts, schools, colleges and universities can use federal and state funding and local funds, as well as private grants to help fund AVID at their site.
 AVID Center has developed resources to help school districts and institutions of higher education seek funding for their AVID implementation through grants, partnerships, and other sources.

-My student is not in the AVID Elective.
+My child is not in the AVID Elective.
 How does he/she benefit?

-Although AVID is an elective course for selected students, ALL students will benefit because the methodologies, strategies, and expectations are schoolwide and impact the learning environment and culture of an entire campus.
 AVID is designed to impact the leadership, systems, instruction and culture of a school to support high expectations and levels of achievement for all students.
 AVID impacts students throughout the school when trained teachers use AVID strategies to influence the academic and behavioral skills of their students in all content classes.
-AVID’s vision is to impact over 1,000,000 students by 2020 and create college-going campuses where all students graduate college-ready.
+Although AVID is an elective course for selected students, ALL students will benefit because the methodologies, strategies, and expectations are schoolwide and impact the learning environment and culture of an entire campus.

 Why is AVID Summer Institute only for AVID members?